TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 environment variables while the application is running so changes are immediately reflected.

+The :mod:`plant_engine.datasets` helpers that list or describe datasets also use these environment variables so custom directories appear in search results without additional configuration.

 The datasets are snapshots compiled from public resources.
 They may be outdated or incomplete and should only be used as a starting point for your own research.